-ABOUT ST. JOHN’S STAINED GLASS WINDOWS IN THE SANCTUARY
+ABOUT OUR STAINED GLASS WINDOWS IN THE SANCTUARY

-PHOTOS & TITLES OF JOHN’S STAINED GLASS WINDOWS IN THE SANCTUARY
+PHOTOS & TITLES OF ST. JOHN’S STAINED GLASS WINDOWS LOCATED IN THE SANCTUARY

 Above: Chancel – Transfiguration Window